OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

   > **Note:** For more information about how to use the **Set-OwaMailboxPolicy** cmdlet to configure existing Outlook on the web mailbox policies, see [Set-OwaMailboxPolicy](https://technet.microsoft.com/en-us/library/dd297989(v=exchg.160).aspx).

-To disable the on send feature for all users that have a specific Outlook Web App mailbox policy assigned, run the following cmdlets to run is as follows.
+To disable the on send feature for all users that have a specific Outlook Web App mailbox policy assigned, run the following cmdlets.

 ```
 Get-OWAMailboxPolicy OWAOnSendAddinAllUserPolicy | Set-OWAMailboxPolicy –OnSendAddinsEnabled:$false